 The Virtual Button is provided as a trigger within the editor for the purpose of testing your Custom Nodes.
 This trigger, in conjunction with Debug Nodes, allows you to visualize payloads as they move through your Custom Node and to view outputs corresponding to potential user inputs.

-Just like with cloud workflows, debug output is available within the "Debug" panel in the workflow editor.
+Just like with application workflows, debug output is available within the "Debug" panel in the workflow editor.
 Note that only debug messages generated by clicking Virtual Buttons will be visible here; payloads moving through your Custom Node as outer workflows call your node cannot be examined.

 Deleting Custom Nodes